Rosa DeLauro CT-03

 On December 17, 2008, the Wall Street Journal reported that DeLauro was “a top contender” for Labor Secretary in the Obama administration.[31]
 Obama nominated Hilda Solis for the position.[32]

-DeLauro was critical of the Stupak-Pitts Amendment, which places limits on taxpayer-funded abortions in the context of the November 2009 Affordable Health Care for America Act.[33]
+DeLauro was critical of the Stupak-Pitts Amendment that places limits on taxpayer-funded abortions in the context of the November 2009 Affordable Health Care for America Act.[33]

-DeLauro has spoken about child care, arguing, “It is time to build a permanent child care infrastructure that respects and values women in the workforce” in a July 2021 article published in The American Prospect[38] and on her official website.[39]
+DeLauro has spoken about child care, arguing, “It is time to build a permanent child care infrastructure that respects and values women in the workforce” in a July 2021 article published in The American Prospect.[38]
+The statement also appeared on her official website.[39]

 DeLauro was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.[40]

 In December 2024, DeLauro garnered attention for a speech in the House during debate on H.R.
-10515, a bill to avert a government shutdown, where she called Elon Musk “President Musk”.[41]
+10515, a bill to avert a government shutdown, where she called Elon Musk “President Musk” and called attention to his investments in China.[41][42]
+Musk shot back at DeLauro by calling her an “awful creature” and saying that he believes the Democratic congresswoman “needs to be expelled from Congress!”[43]

 Committee assignments